elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsexportoptions.excludeexportdetails.md

 ## SavedObjectsExportOptions.excludeExportDetails property

-flag to not add export details in the export response.
+flag to not append [export details](./kibana-plugin-server.savedobjectsexportresultdetails.md) to the end of the export stream.

 <b>Signature:</b>